Published 12th November 2019, Updated 28th July 2020

-The following guide was compiled from information from LEAN, CEA’s guide on making a welcoming group, and tips from local group organisers.
+The following guide compiles information from LEAN, CEA’s guide on making a welcoming group, and tips from local group organisers.

 The types of venues available to you will be specific to your group, location and type of event.
-No venue is perfect, but the following contains a few tips for what to consider when seeking a suitable location for your event.
-If you are considering hosting a dinner at your own home check out this page on hosting dinners.
+No place is perfect, but the following contains a few tips for what to consider when seeking a suitable location for your event.
+If you are considering hosting a dinner at your own home, check out this page on hosting dinners.

 - Venue Ideas for Social Events